tonysm/importmap-laravel/README.md

 ### Auditing Dependencies

-If you want to a security audit on your dependecies to see if you're using a version that's been breached, run the `importmap:audit` command from time to time.
+If you want a security audit on your dependencies to see if you're using a version that's been breached, run the `importmap:audit` command from time to time.
 Better yet, add that command to your CI build:

 ```bash
 php artisan importmap:audit
 ```

-This will also scan your `config/importmap.php` file, find your current versions, then use the NPM registry API to look for vulnerabilities on your packages.
-It also handles locally serverd vendor libs that you added using the `--download` flag from the `importmap:pin` command.
+This will also scan your `config/importmap.php` file, find your current versions, then use the NPM registry API to look for vulnerabilities in your packages.
+It also handles locally served vendor libs that you added using the `--download` flag from the `importmap:pin` command.

 ### Turning Off The Shim